gabriela-framework/gabriela/docs/README.md

 ````

 #### **Important note: module scope references**
->When declaring services as *module* scope, service is instantiated only once.
+>When declaring services with *module* scope, service is instantiated only once.
 After that, the same reference
 is used in all subsequent injections, but only within the module they are declared in.
 For every other module,
-a new reference is created
+a new reference is created.

 #### *plugin* scope
 #### *public* scope

-## 1.3 Events

-## 1.4 Plugins
+## 1.4 Events

 ## 1.5 Configuration